danny-fla/Lucid-Waves/README.md

 ![Blog List View](static/images/blog-page.png)

-- Utilizes a featurette layout to display blog posts in an engaging and visually appealing
+- Utilizes a featurette layout to display blog posts in an engaging and visually appealing manner.
 - Each post is presented in a separate container, allowing for a clear distinction between different posts.
 - Features the post's featured image (or a placeholder if not available) along with the post title.
 - Utilizes an image container to house the featured image, ensuring a consistent and visually pleasing display.